Breastfeeding a baby with a heart condition

 Breastfeeding a baby with a heart condition – Transcript

-If your baby has been born with a congenital heart defect you may be wondering whether it’s possible to breastfeed.
-The good news is that it certainly is, and your baby will benefit from this.
-There are so many reasons why breastfeeding is a fantastic option.
-Not only will it provide a real closeness between you and your baby, but it’s also an excellent nutrition.
-Babies are far more cardiovascularly stable when they’re feeding at the breast.
+If your baby has been born with a congenital heart defect you may be wondering whether it’s possible to breastfeed – and the good news is that it certainly is, and your baby will benefit from this, and there are so many reasons why breastfeeding is a fantastic option.
+Not only will it provide a real closeness between you and your baby, but it’s also an excellent nutrition – and babies are far more cardiovascularly stable when they’re feeding at the breast.

-We know that for all babies breast milk is the perfect food for a human baby.
-It provides a really good source of nutrition and it’s also packed full of immunoglobulins which are antibodies that help to fight off infection.
-I’m aware that in the past when we didn’t have a lot of breastfeeding knowledge, it was considered easier for babies to feed from a bottle if they had a heart defect.
+And we know that for all babies breast milk is the perfect food for a human baby (benefits) It provides a really good source of nutrition and it’s also packed full of immunoglobulins which are antibodies that help to fight off infection – and I’m aware that in the past when we didn’t have a lot of breastfeeding knowledge, it was considered easier for babies to feed from a bottle if they had a heart defect.

 It might be that your baby has been diagnosed with a heart defect when he’s older, and he may not have had surgery yet.
 Of course when he has surgery you will need to pump your milk even if you’ve already established breastfeeding right now.
 It will be really important to keep up your supply with the double pumping while your baby is undergoing surgery.

-Please bear in mind that it could be several days to several weeks before you may be able to feed at the breast, after your baby’s surgery.
+And please bear in mind that it could be several days to several weeks, even, before you may be able to feed at the breast, after your baby’s surgery.